NathanielB123/depfix/README.md

     Specifically, all we need is a datatype like
     ```agda
     data MyFix (F : Set → Set) ⦃ _ : Functor F ⦄ : Set where
-      fix : F (Fix F) → Fix F
+      fix : F (MyFix F) → MyFix F
     ```
-    and the functor-encoding of this (obtained in the usual way - by replacing every recursive occurence of `MyFix F` with parameter `A`) is simply
+    and the functor-encoding of this (obtained in the usual way - by replacing every recursive occurence of `MyFix F` with parameter `MyFixR`) is simply

     ```agda
     MyFixD : (F : Set → Set) → ⦃ Functor F ⦄ → Set → Set
-    MyFixD F A = F A
+    MyFixD F MyFixR = F MyFixR

     MyFix : (F : Set → Set) → ⦃ Functor F ⦄ → Set
     MyFix F = Fix (MyFixD F)